How to Go to Medical School for Free

 Many American medical schools do not require a separate application to apply for these scholarships; they are awarded upon admission in a process known as “need-blind” admissions.
 The need-blind admissions process does not take a family’s financial abilities into account and is based on the Free Application for Federal Student Aid (FAFSA) and federal student aid information.
 When thinking about which medical schools to apply to, be sure that you search for schools with these types of funds.

-Some state schools, such as those in Texas, offer scholarships based on your state citizenship.
-Perform some research to see if your state’s med schools offer these scholarships for their in-state medical students.
+Some state schools, such as those in Texas, offer scholarships based on your state residency.
+Research to see if your state’s med schools offer these scholarships for their in-state students.
 This information can make your decision on where to apply or attend much simpler.

 Alternatives to Scholarships